cloudmesh-community/book/chapters/msg/graphql.md

 ### GraphQL server implementation :o:

+:o: it os not explained wht you actually do .... a general discussion about what the purpose of the example is is missing.
+Speeling and grammar does not use a and the.

-Django seperates project into apps.
+Django seperates a project into apps.
 Here we will have one app for Users and one for Repos.
-Django provides support for SQLite so we will use that for demo.
+To simplify our demo we decided not to use a backend such as MongoDB but instead use SQLite.

 Go to root dir of project and execute following command

+:o: not explained what thsi does

 ```bash
 python manage.py startapp repository
 ```

-Open Repositories/models.py and add following line
+Open `Repositories/models.py` and add following line

 ```python
 class Repository(models.Model):